verida/blockchain-research/interactions-registry/research-Feb-2022.md

 Jane -> Broker J -> Broker B -> Bob

 Jane opens a "private payment channel" with her payment broker by depositing tokens into a Verida smart contract and granting her broker access to those tokens.
-During a given time period (payment epoch), Jane can send and receive unlimited payments through her broker that remain within the balance of tokens deposited.
+During a given time period (Payment Epoch), Jane can send and receive unlimited payments through her broker that remain within the balance of tokens deposited.

-Jane -> deposit tokens -> Channel(Jane <> Broker J)
-Bob -> deposit tokens -> Channel(Bob <> Broker B)
+Jane -> deposit tokens -> Channel (Jane <> Broker J) Bob -> deposit tokens -> Channel (Bob <> Broker B)

 Note: This payment channel is private in that it's not possible to see the amounts or final destination of the her transactions.
-It is still public that she has deposited tokens with a particular payment broker.
+However, it is still public that she has deposited tokens with a particular payment broker.

 Jane's payment broker deposits tokens into the same Verida smart contract to create a "public payment channel".
 The payment broker can facilitate transactions with any other "public payment channel" and any "private payment channel" that has deposited tokens with that broker.